caseymullineaux/caseymullineaux.github.io/_posts/2018-01-30-monitoring-my-solar-system.md

 ## Cost

 The cost report displays a stacked bar graph of the `PurchaseHistory` table.
-Each coloured segment in the bars represents the different tarrifs i'm charged for (Peak, Off-Peak, Shoulder).
-The yellow line that moves through each bar is the total dollar value for that day, calcluated like this:
+Each coloured segment in the bars represents the different Tariffs i'm charged for (Peak, Off-Peak, Shoulder).
+The yellow line that moves through each bar is the total dollar value for that day, calculated like this:
 ```
 ((Total Peak kwH * Peak Rate) + (Total Off-Peak kwH * Off-Peak Rate) + (Total Shoulder kWh * Shoulder Rate)) + Daily Supply Charge
 ```